Redeem Now Ends in:

 • Ideal for Live Performances: Designed to project sound in large venues.

-• Practice Amp Recommendation: Marshall 1–10 Watt model (around $100) – practical for home, great tone at low volume.
+• Practice Amp Recommendation: 1–10 Watt model ($50-100) – practical for home, great tone at low volume.

 • Cons of Physical Amplifiers:

-• Expensive: Quality amps can cost hundreds to thousands.
+• Expensive: Quality amps can cost hundreds to thousands!

 • Requires a Loud Practice Space: Good tone often needs high volume, impractical for home unless soundproofed.